bigb123/devops-hiring/README.md

 ## The AWS architectural graph

-Grab a coffee, kick back, relax and have a look for a big picture.
+Grab a coffee, kick back, relax and have a look at a big picture.

 ![AWS graph](spoton_diagram.drawio.svg)